raspberryvalley/mqtt-diag-pi/README.md

 This is a Python script, which collects system data and sends them to MQTT diagnostics topics, and to the console.
 If you use our [Raspberry Pi IoT Device](https://raspberry-valley.azurewebsites.net/IoT-Raspberry-Pi-Device/), then simply clone the script and run it.
 However, you don't have to have the image available: in such a case, just check the pre-requisites page and install only the required components.

+The script works both with Python 2.x and Python 3.x

 ## Diagnostics values sent

 * CPU Temperature \[C\]